-The first game in the Lotus series that released in 1990 for the Commodore Amiga versions by Shaun Southern and Andrew Morris of Magnetic Fields.
-It was later converted to various 16 and 8 bit systems such as the Atari ST, Amstrad CPC, Commodore 64 and many more.
+Lotus Esprit Turbo Challenge is the first game in the Lotus racing games series.
+It was initially released in 1990 for the Commodore Amiga by Magnetic Field's Shaun Southern and Andrew Morris.
+The game was later ported to the Atari ST, Amstrad CPC, Commodore 64 and Sinclair ZX Spectrum home computers.

 CPU: ZiLOG Z80 4MHZ MEMORY: 64 KB or 128 KB of RAM depending on the model (capable of being expanded to 512k using memory extension boards) GRAPHICS: Motorola 6845 address generator, Mode 0: 160x200 / 16 colors, Mode 1: 320x200 / 4 colors, Mode 2: 640x200 / 2 colors, A colour palette of 27 colors was supported SOUND: The CPC used the General Instrument AY-3-8912 sound chip, providing 3 channels Mono Sound (via internal speaker) but capable to offer Stereo Sound provided through a 3.5 mm headphones jack (with pretty impressive outcome!).
 Also, it is possible to play back digital sound samples at a resolution of approximately 5bit.
 This technique is very processor-intensive though.